Sample Employee Write Up

 What to Include in a Sample Employee Write Up

-1. Date of incident:
+1. Date of Incident

-3. Description of incident:
+3. Description of Incident

-4. Witnesses to the incident (if any):
+4. Witnesses to the Incident (if any)

-5. Action taken by management:
+5. Action Taken by Management

-6. Consequences for employee:
+6. Consequences for the Employee

 How to Use a Sample Employee Write Up to Improve Performance